asim90m/test_ubc_sg/README.md

 With that out of the way:

-1. [Fork](https://docs.gitlab.com/ee/user/project/repository/forking_workflow.html) this repo so that you're using your own minutes instead of mine.
+1. Make a GitLab account and [fork](https://docs.gitlab.com/ee/user/project/repository/forking_workflow.html) this repo so that you're using your own minutes instead of mine.
 2. On the GitLab repo sidebar of your fork, click CI/CD->Pipelines.
 3. Click "Run pipeline" in the top right.
 You'll then see a screen that allows you to enter variables to mold the pipeline's functionality in a key:value fashion.
 4. Put `LINKORID` as a key (left text field) and the link or id of the comic as the value (right text field).
 You can check the Imgur album if you're unsure.